kng-04/Chips-Challenge/Documentations/meetings.md

 # Meetings Notes

+- Next meeting: TBC
-- Next meeting: 7th of Oct @6pm time on discord
+- 7th of Oct @6pm time on discord
 - 4th of Oct @6pm on zoom/discord

 ## Meeting - 4th of Oct